marcinkuzminski/rhodecode/docs/enable_git.rst

 .. note::
-   Please note that it's not fully stable and it might crash (that's why it was disabled), so be carefull about enabling git support.
+   Please note that it's not fully stable and it might crash (that's why it was disabled), so be careful about enabling git support.
 Don't use it in production !